leonuz/leonuz.github.io/_posts/2021-10-04-Router-Pwn.markdown

 !
 ```

-for cracking the "enable password" we know this tool [ciscot7](https://github.com/theevilbit/ciscot7), we install it, run it and get the decrypted password which is our flag 4.
+For cracking the "enable password" we use this tool [ciscot7](https://github.com/theevilbit/ciscot7), we install it, run it and get the decrypted password which is our flag 4.

 ``` bash